Trivadis/plsql-cop-cli/parser-limitations.md

 ORDER BY 1;
 ```

-The difference between the two statements is that the supported one provides the access parameters as string (see `q'[...]'`).
+Please note that the supported statement provides the access parameters as a string using `q'[...]'`.

 ## PL/SQL Source Text Wrapping